tuftsceeo/EV3AR/README.md

-# Dive an EV3 while projecting the data collected by and Ultrasonic sensor in AR (powered by Vuforia Studio)
+# Dive an EV3 while projecting the data collected by an Ultrasonic sensor in AR (powered by Vuforia Studio)

 ## Designed by Daniel McGinn in Summer 2019 at the Tufts CEEO